Top Chef Season 15, Episode 2: 'SMILE AND SAY MISE'

 Chef Claudette Zepeda-Wilkins, who represented San Diego, was told to pack her knives and go.
 Like those who have been booted before her, she’ll have a chance at redemption in Last Chance Kitchen.

-Next week’s episode unfolds in Boulder, and we know from the preview that there’s a sudden death Quickfire Challenge (one of the chefs will be immediately asked to skulk off after the verdict).
+Next week on Top Chef Colorado: episode two unfolds in Boulder, and we know from the preview that there’s a sudden death Quickfire Challenge (one of the chefs will be immediately asked to skulk off after the verdict).
 We know, too, that the chefs are cooking from the confines of food trucks and that there’s an appearance by chef Hosea Rosenberg, who snagged the Top Chef season five crown.

 By Lori Midson